Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Skimming allows readers to quickly identify main ideas by focusing on headings, topic sentences, and key phrases without reading every word. - In math, what does the y-intercept represent?
+Rationale: Skimming allows readers to quickly identify main ideas by focusing on headings, topic sentences, and key phrases without reading every word.

 A. Rate of change